whitneyburton/portfolios/rc_module_3_redux_portfolio.markdown

 About three weeks in I was able to discuss with Jeff and Jorge how to approach repeating this module, and with that in mind, I worked on taking lessons to the next step as well as building my own apps and side projects.

+That having been said, my scores from this module were improved over last, and I was able to start delving into some deeper topics that will be covered in module 4.
+Specifically, I challenged myself to write a decent amount of my final project in javascript and jquery, two things I had not really dabbled in until a week ago, which I now understand far better than I did before.

 ### End of Module Assessment

 #### Notes